-- (191) Compared to the situation found in the original investigation, the production structures have changed in many ways.
+- (202) The footwear sector in the Union is characterised by networks of micro (employing less than 10 persons) and small enterprises.
+Companies of more than 500 employees are exceptions and employ only a limited portion of the overall workforce in the sector.
+Micro and small enterprises have the advantage to be more flexible and adaptable to changes of market demand, but on the other hand, they are financially more vulnerable to the international competition and to the economic downturn. - (203) Compared to the situation found in the original investigation, the production structures have changed in many ways.
 Under the pressure of international competition, many producers have disappeared, some altogether and others becoming distributors of production in Asian countries and closer to home (Bosnia, Croatia, Morocco, Tunisia, Serbia).
-Others have decided to move parts of the manufacturing process within the EU (Romania, Hungary, Poland). - (192) As part of a process to change business model, many operators have also pooled production facilities through the integration in clusters set up through flexible subcontracts with other producers.
+Others have decided to move parts of the manufacturing process within the Union (Romania, Hungary, Poland). - (204) As part of a process to change business model, many operators have also pooled production facilities through the integration in clusters set up through flexible subcontracts with other producers.
 With this system a leader company provides design, raw material (which remains property of the leader company) and outsources in its geographical vicinity the manufacturing (or one or more phases of the manufacturing such as stitching) to various specialized micro companies granting to them a regular seasonal activity by agreed quantities.
-At the end of the process the leader company pays a fee for the work performed by the sub-contractors. - (193) Part of the industry has also undergone a change in business model characterised by a move in production towards the upmarket segment concentrating in higher value products.
-Some of the biggest EU producers could thus find new opportunities by creating their own brand.
-Some of these producers use monobrand franchised shops when possible, some others have managed to obtain parts of independent shops reserved to their brand. - (194) Many companies in this group have in addition modified their distribution policy, favouring sales to retailers (or even own retailing) rather than selling to wholesalers.
-Overall, these changes show a sector were different business models coexist. - (195) The above changes towards cluster production, a higher end product segment and changes in distribution policy have allowed increased flexibility and efficiency through the pooling of resources to make use of economies of scale.
-It has also increased their ability to obtain the necessary financial means from the banks system. - (196) These developments show a sector where different business models coexist.
+At the end of the process the leader company pays a fee for the work performed by the sub-contractors. - (205) Part of the industry has also undergone a change in business model characterised by a move in production towards the upmarket segment concentrating in higher value products.
+Some of the biggest Union producers could thus find new opportunities by creating their own brand.
+Some of these producers use monobrand franchised shops when possible, some others have managed to obtain parts of independent shops reserved to their brand. - (206) Many companies in this group have in addition modified their distribution policy, favouring sales to retailers (or even own retailing) rather than selling to wholesalers.
+Overall, these changes show a sector were different business models coexist. - (207) The above changes towards cluster production, a higher end product segment and changes in distribution policy have allowed increased flexibility and efficiency through the pooling of resources to make use of economies of scale.
+It has also increased their ability to obtain the necessary financial means from the banks system.

+(208) These developments show a sector where different business models coexist.
 A large part of industry is still in a very early stage of changing business model and would need more time to complete the process.
-The second group, that have changed business model, have increased significantly during the period considered but they have nevertheless not been able to fully benefit from the reduction in the number producers on the market, as would otherwise have been expected
+The second group, that have changed business model, have increased significantly during the period considered but they have nevertheless not been able to fully benefit from the reduction in the number of producers on the market, as would otherwise have been expected.

-E. SITUATION OF THE COMMUNITY MARKET
+F. SITUATION OF THE UNION MARKET